Suffering from chronic back pain

 Are there medical studies that document the effectiveness of Spinal Decompression Therapy?

 Yes!
 One study documented, using MRI results, up to 90% reduction of disc herniation’s in 10 of 14 cases.
 Additional studies have reported that the majority patients seeking treatment for a ruptured disc achieved “good” to “excellent” results after spinal decompression therapy.
-(Click here if you would like to review these studies) To read an article about spinal decompression that appeared in “To Your Health” magazine click here.

 How many sessions will be needed and what is the cost?